 Is your head swimming yet?
 Here's one final bit of Freud for you.

-If there was an earlier Ehrich who died in an accident, might it explain the extreme attachment Cecilia had for her second Ehrich.
+If there was an earlier Ehrich who died in an accident, might it explain the extreme attachment Cecelia had for her second Ehrich.
 Might it also explain Houdini's drive to become a "death defier" -- compulsively acting out his own death and resurrection to delight his mother and heal the grief caused by "his" original failure to escape death.
 Recall his famous diary entry after his Rochester bridge jump in 1907: "Ma saw me jump!"
 Might this be the key to Houdini's psyche?